 Real-World Scenario: “Handled” Isn’t Always Safe A plaintiff’s attorney in a mild-to-moderate TBI case allowed the defense’s preferred broker to propose a structure.
 The broker recommended a product from a single insurer, failed to coordinate with the client’s public benefits counsel, and didn’t disclose their compensation model.
 Two years later, the client lost access to…

-And the One Thing That Could Have Prevented Them You trusted your lawyer to fight for a fair settlement—and they delivered.
+You trusted your lawyer to fight for a fair settlement—and they delivered.
 But when it came time to plan your payout, structured settlement mistakes turned your win into confusion and stress.
 These aren’t just “growing pains” of managing your money.
-They’re symptoms of structured settlement mistakes…
+They’re symptoms of structured settlement mistakes that could have—and should have—been avoided.
+The Mistake Behind…

 Why You Should Care About Medicare When You Win a Settlement Winning a personal injury or workers’ compensation case can be life-changing.
 But if you’re on Medicare—or might be in the future—it’s critical to understand how Medicare Set-Asides in injury settlements work.
 This step, often called a Medicare Set-Aside, helps protect your right to Medicare…